-DWWA judge profile: Alessandro Torcoli - Decanter
+DWWA Regional Chair Northern Italy: Alessandro Torcoli - Decanter

-Alessandro Torcoli is a judge at the Decanter World Wine Awards (DWWA)
+Alessandro Torcoli is Regional Chair for Northern Italy (excluding Piedmont & Veneto) at the Decanter World Wine Awards (DWWA) 2019.

 Alessandro Torcoli